-Yet PPF has become a critical established metric in the surveillance industry:
+PPF has become a critical established metric for several reasons:

-- Broad camera manufacturer support: Most of the major vendors advocate the use of this metric.
+Broad camera manufacturer support: Most major manufacturers use this metric.

-- Common A&E specifications: Architects and engineers who plan large projects regularly use PPF as the basis for their designs and surveillance plans.
+Common A&E specifications: Architects and engineers who plan large projects regularly use PPF / PPM as the basis for their designs and surveillance plans.

-- Need for Something: With so many resolution options today, the old metrics for percentage of screen covered make no sense.
+Need for Something: With so many resolution options today (from 1MP to 12MP and beyond), the old metrics which used percentage of screen covered make no sense.
 PPF has filled this void.

 The Goal of PPF

 PPF is a single metric (e.g., 10, 50, 90, etc.) that when specified should deliver a specific level of quality.
-For example, the parking lot camera must deliver 50ppf.
-Instead of guessing or just specifying more resolution, using this metric should enable selection of the ‘right’ resolution for the scene.
-The final image, following the PPF metric, will then deliver a predictable level of quality.
+For example: "the parking lot camera must deliver 75 PPF."
+Instead of guessing or just specifying more resolution, using this metric should enable the selection of the ‘right’ resolution for the scene.
+The final image, following the PPF metric, will then deliver a more predictable level of quality.

-Alas, PPF suffers from many problems that are nearly never addressed:
+However, PPF suffers from many problems that must be factored in: